Iceland: Geysers and Waterfalls

 Farm utensils and cordage

-The old-style turf-roofed farmhouse, with a small entrance that kept out stormy weather.
+The traditional turf-roofed farmhouse, with a narrow entrance that kept out stormy weather.
 Turf on the roof was a form of insulation.

 A dining room with spinet